RobertPietraru/Home/README.md

 Pietrocka Home is a household management app built with Flutter that allows users to create and manage a shared list of chores and a shopping list, ensuring that all members of the household have access to the same information.

+"Sorry, I forgot to buy bread" will no longer be said if you use Pietrocka Home!

 ## Features
 - **Shared Chore List:** Create and manage a list of chores that can be accessed and updated by all members of the household.
 - **Shared Shopping List:** Maintain a shared shopping list where users can add items that need to be purchased.